stp/stp/docs/cvc-input-language.rst

 Bitvector expressions (or terms) are constructed out of bitvector constants, bitvector variables and the functions listed below.
 In STP all variables have to declared before the point of use.
-An example declaration of a bitvector variable of length, say 32, is as follows:
+An example declaration of a bitvector variable of length 32 is as follows:
 ``x : BITVECTOR(32);``.
 An example of an array declaration is as
 follows: